Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination.md

 ## 3.4.2 - Specify the Restore Destination

-On this wizard page, you need to choose to where to restore your data:
+On this wizard page, you need to choose to where to restore your data.

-1. Restore as physical disk
+Restore as physical disk

-2. Restore as virtual disk
+Restore as virtual disk

-3. Restore as Amazon EC2/EBS/AMI
+Restore as Amazon EC2/EBS/AMI

-4. Restore as Azure VM/Data disk
+Restore as Azure VM/Data disk

-5. Restore as Google Cloud Instance/Image/Disk
+Restore as Google Cloud Instance/Image/Disk